HKBMedialab/RaspberryPi/README.md

-# Raspi
-Multiple RaspberryPi Projects
+# A collection of RaspberryPi Projects (work in progress)

-Rasp4 2-Channel 4k Videoplayer
+- RPi4 2-Channel 4k Videoplayer
+- play random audio file with motion sensor
+- RPi3 easy-peasy USB-MediaPlayer
+- print a website on a thermoprinter